Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Non-live influenza vaccine

-There is a robust body of evidence demonstrating the safety of the majority of non-live influenza vaccines used during pregnancy.
-There is limited published clinical data pertaining to safety of vaccination with RIV4 during pregnancy to inform vaccine-associated risks for this population.
-Active surveillance following influenza vaccination during pregnancy has not shown evidence of harm to the mother or fetus associated with influenza immunization.
+There is a robust body of evidence demonstrating the safety of most non-live influenza vaccines used during pregnancy.
+No potential safety signal has been identified although there are limited published clinical data pertaining to safety of vaccination with RIV4 during pregnancy to inform vaccine-associated risks for this population.
+Active surveillance following influenza vaccination during pregnancy has not shown evidence of harm to pregnant women or pregnant individuals or fetus.
 Although the cumulative sample size of these studies is relatively small, particularly for immunization in the first trimester, passive surveillance has not raised any safety concerns, despite widespread use of influenza vaccine in pregnancy over several decades.
-Surveillance following the use of both adjuvanted and unadjuvanted pandemic H1N1 influenza (pH1N1) vaccine in more than 100,000 pregnant women in Canada and almost 500,000 pregnant women in Europe did not reveal any safety concerns.
+Surveillance following the use of both adjuvanted and unadjuvanted pandemic H1N1 influenza (pH1N1) vaccine in more than 100,000 pregnant women in Canada and almost 500,000 pregnant women in Europe did not reveal any safety concerns; however, the adjuvanted influenza vaccine available in Canada (IIV3-Adj) is not authorized for people of reproductive age.

 Pertussis vaccine (given as tetanus toxoid, diphtheria toxoid, acellular pertussis vaccine)